J-c0d3r/Unity_CSJA_InfinityRunner/README.md

 <details>
     <summary><strong><font size = "5">Versions</font></strong></summary>

+    1️⃣v1.9.0
+    ✔️Add in general sounds in the game.
+    ✔️Add button and interface pause
+    🐛Fix enemy terrain death
+    🛠️Fix first platform where player spawn when game starts ♻️Some code refactored like fix double audio when player hurts, block controls when player die, set the platform A always as first and others little stuffs.

     1️⃣v1.8.0
     ♻️BGParallax old was removed.
     ✔️Add difficult speed(it'll increases by the time).
 It's configured as 15% the increase for each transition of scenario.